Actress Jenny Mollen says she accidentally dropped her son on his head, sending him to ICU

 Breaking News Emails

-Mollen, known for her role on the TV Show, “Angel,” is married to “American Pie” actor Jason Biggs; together the couple has two children, Sid, five, and Lazlo, one.
+Mollen, known for her role on the television show “Angel,” is married to “American Pie” actor Jason Biggs.
+The couple has two children — Sid, 5, and Lazlo, 1.

-In her Instagram post, Mollen explained she dropped Sid, “causing him to fracture his skull,” and sending him to the hospital.
-The caption accompanied an image with her and Sid, his face obscured with pink and blue heart emojis.
+In her Instagram post, Mollen explained she dropped her son, “causing him to fracture his skull,” and sending him to the intensive care unit at a hospital.
+The caption accompanied an image of her and the child, his face obscured with pink and blue heart emojis.

 “I am forever grateful to Lenox hill downtown and @nyphospital for their immediate response and aid,” Mollen wrote, also thanking Biggs.